ndungu-jeff/Demo-/README.md

-# Getting Started with Create React App
+# Demo App for Git Collaboration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).